Bharatamlo Bala Chandrudu: Plot

 The film begins with three treacherous Prabhakar, Govardhanam, & D.I.G.
-Gundu Rao who creates mayhem in the country under the veil of patriots.
-Balachandra a mettlesome consistently antagonizes them from a forest where the tribal deifies him.
+Gundu Rao, who create mayhem in the country under the veil of patriots.
+Balachandra, a spirited, consistently antagonizes them from a forest where the tribal deifies him.
 Hence, the knaves forge him as a terrorist and inculpate him in notoriety.
-Once on a forest trip, Bhanu daughter of Govardhanam idolizes Balachandra and conjoins him.
-Inspector Ranjith Kumar a candid cop bolts the illegal activities of Prabhakar undeterred by any threats.
+Once, on a forest trip, Bhanu, daughter of Govardhanam, idolizes Balachandra and conjoins him.
+Inspector Ranjith Kumar, a candid cop, bolts the illegal activities of Prabhakar undeterred by any threats.
 Hence, he utilizes a stratagem by assigning the responsibility for tracking down Balachandra to Ranjith.
-Immediately, he takes charge, acquainted with Balachandra in the forest where he fathoms his excellence of him and vows to wind up the convicts.
-Accordingly, he apprehends Prabhakar but he vindicates him with deviousness.
-Ranjith has to pay a penalty for it, by suspension.
-Moreover, Prabhakar brutally kills his family excluding his wife Vijaya.
+Forthwith, taking charge, Ranjith acquaints himself with Balachandra in the forest, where he fathoms his excellence and vows to wind up the convicts.
+Accordingly, he apprehends Prabhakar, but he vindicates him with deviousness.
+Ranjith must pay a penalty for it by suspension.
+Moreover, Prabhakar brutally kills his family, excluding his wife, Vijaya.
 Then, break down Ranjith's fuses with Balachandra.
-Now with a play, he eliminates the foes and surrenders.
-The court penalizes them to hang him when he questions the constitutional system of the country and produces 3 venomous alive.
-Thus, the judiciary makes its amends by acquitting Balachandra and declaring the trio as treasons.
-Prior they leave jeer, to walk free with their power when enraged Vijaya kills them as a devastated mother.
-Finally, the movie ends with Balachandra pledging before her to protect the sovereignty of the country.
+Now, with a play, he eliminates the foes and surrenders.
+The court penalizes them for hanging him when he questions the constitutional system of the country and produces three venomous lives.
+Thus, the judiciary makes its amends by acquitting Balachandra and declaring the trio treason.
+Prior, they leave Jeer to walk free with their power when enraged Vijaya kills them as a devastated mother.
+Finally, the movie ends with Balachandra pledging before her to protect the country's sovereignty.